-The government has launched a workplace testing programme in which businesses could sign up by 12th April to receive free lateral flow tests to test their employees.
+The government’s workplace testing programme, whereby businesses could sign up to receive free lateral flow tests for their employees, is now closed.

 The GBCC are committed to keeping businesses and charities up to date with the latest support being made available by the government to help businesses recover from the disruption caused by Covid-19.

 So far, the government has announced a number of support measures including various finance and grant schemes and the extension to the Coronavirus Job Retention Scheme.
 Please click the link below for a list of the government support measures announced to date.

 The UK Government have issued detailed guidance for employers with certain types of premises on how to be COVID-19 Secure and safely return to, or scale up the number of employees in, the workplace.